➡️ RESEARCH ABSTRACTS ON-LINE – please see below. ⬅️

 ➡️ FINAL PROGRAM – please visit DS@FM’19 at Easychair. ⬅️

-➡️ REGISTRATION has already opened – please visit the Call for Participation page. ⬅️
+➡️ REGISTRATION – please visit the Call for Participation page. ⬅️

 ➡️ Scholarships: there is a limited number of scholarships available for PhD students wishing to attend the Doctoral Symposium (DS).
 PhD students wishing to apply should not register immediately.
 Instead, an email (application letter) should be sent to the DS chairs including a support letter by the supervisors. ⬅️